AmyStephen/amystephen.github.com/_posts/2014-08-04-quality-and-community-software.md

  A community that values diversity will call for an immediate stop to such tactics.

-The unintended result of influential inner circle members vocally opposing gifts shared can be discriminatory, ends up supporting the status quo and very possibly restricts the involvement of others.
+The unintended result of influential inner circle members vocally opposing gifts shared can be discriminatory, end up supporting the status quo, and very possibly restrict the involvement of others.

 ### Ensuring Quality